 The surname Chery was first found in Derbyshire, The Hundredorum Rolls of 1273 list William Chirie.
 A few years later in 1284, the Assize Rolls of Lancashire list Rober Chyry.
 The Subsidy Rolls of Suffolk list Richard Chery in 1524.

-Important Dates for the Chery family
+Early History of the Chery family